kreatorkat2004/CRC_TCell_Analysis/README.md

         - Stacked bar plot showing the proportion of annotation types.
         - Dodged bar plot showing the proportion of annotation types.

-Usage
+## Usage
-Clone the repository:
+1. Clone the repository:
-sh
-Copy code
 git clone https://github.com/your-username/CRC_TCell_Analysis.git
-Open the R script in RStudio or any other R environment.
+2. Open the R script in RStudio or any other R environment.
-Make sure the required libraries are installed: r
+3. Make sure the required libraries are installed: install.packages(c("Seurat", "ggplot2", "dplyr"))
-Copy code
-install.packages(c("Seurat", "ggplot2", "dplyr"))
-Set the correct file paths for the datasets.
+4. Set the correct file paths for the datasets.
-Run the script to perform the analysis and generate the plots.
+5. Run the script to perform the analysis and generate the plots.

-Results
+## Results
 The analysis generates the following plots:

 UMAP-Condition.png: UMAP plot colored by condition.